 j.
 Fixed-Term Appointees and Employees on Fixed Funding

-Employees on fixed-term appointments and continuing employees paid from fixed funding sources may be required to use all accrued vacation before the end of the fixed-term appointment period or the expiration of the funding source.
+Employees on fixed-term appointments and regular staff employees paid from fixed funding sources may be required to use all accrued vacation before the end of the fixed-term appointment period or the expiration of the funding source.

 k.
 Non-exempt Employees Working Premium Shifts

-Employees who regularly work swing or owl/night shifts (see Guide Memo 2.1.5: Compensation of Staff Employees, Section 7.c) so that they normally receive shift premium pay continue to receive shift premium pay for hours charged to vacation leave.
+Employees who regularly work swing or owl/night shifts (see Guide Memo 2.1.5: Compensation of Staff Employees, Section 7.c) and thus normally receive shift premium pay continue to receive shift premium pay for hours charged to vacation leave.

 a.
 Records and Reports of Vacation

-Leave records must be updated at the end of each pay period for all regular employees.
-When an employee terminates, go to HR PeopleSoft Overview and look in the Termination section.
-When an employee transfers to another department, accumulated vacation as of September 1, 2003, is transferred with an online expense transfer to the central vacation accrual account.
+Employees must update leave records at the end of each pay period.
+When an employee terminates, refer to the Human Resources Management System job aids and look in the Termination section.
 See Vacation Balance Funding for procedures.
 To compute the monetary value of vacation, see How to: Calculate Vacation Accrual.
 For more information, see Guide Memo 2.1.5: Compensation of Staff Employees.

 b.
 Reporting Vacation Accumulation to Employees